Structural Reductions and Stutter Sensitive Properties: Abstract

 We propose in this paper to study a weaker property than stutter insensitivity.
 In a stutter insensitive language both adding and removing stutter to a word does not change its acceptance, any stuttering can be abstracted away; by decomposing this equivalence relation into two implications we obtain weaker conditions.
 We define a shortening insensitive language where any word that stutters less than a word in the language must also belong to the language.
 A lengthening insensitive language has the dual property.
 A semi-decision procedure is then introduced to reliably prove shortening insensitive properties or deny lengthening insensitive properties while working with a \emph{reduction} of a system.
 A reduction has the property that it can only shorten runs.
 Lipton's transaction reductions or Petri net agglomerations are examples of eligible structural reduction strategies.

-We also present an approach that can reason using a partition of a property language into its stutter insensitive, shortening insensitive, lengthening insensitive and length sensitive parts to still use structural reductions even when working with arbitrary properties.
+We also propose to use a partition of a property language into its stutter insensitive, shortening insensitive, lengthening insensitive and length sensitive parts; this lets us apply at least some structural reductions even when working with arbitrary properties.

-An implementation and experimental evidence is provided showing most non-random properties sensitive to stutter are actually shortening or lengthening insensitive.
-Performance of experiments on a large (random) benchmark from the model-checking competition indicate that despite being a semi-decision procedure, the approach can still improve state of the art verification tools.
+An implementation and experimental evidence are provided showing that most non-random properties sensitive to stutter are actually shortening or lengthening insensitive.
+Performance of experiments on a large (random) benchmark from the model-checking competition indicates that, despite being a semi-decision procedure, the approach can still improve state of the art verification tools.